 Part II: The HCV Program.
-This part contains information about the Housing Choice Voucher program operation, roles and responsibilities, and partnerships.
+This part contains information about the Housing Choice Voucher Program operation, roles and responsibilities, and partnerships.

 Part III: The HCV Administrative Plan.
-This part discusses the purpose and organization of the plan and its revision requirements.
+This part discusses the purpose and organization of the plan and its revision schedule.
+The instructions also contain guidance for each chapter and how to use the document within your agency.